-What does this mean in life and why should we care?
-Because a lot of what we or our children feel may not even belong to us, and sometimes we may react to situations that leave others wondering what’s the matter, and we wonder what’s “wrong” with us.
+What does this mean in life and why should we care? – Because a lot of what you or your children feel may not even belong to you.

-It’s also important to understand the distinction and get clear on how we feel in order to make decisions that are in alignment with who we are, not with who they are (the ones we are feeling.)
+It’s important to understand the distinction between what is yours and feelings that belong to someone else.
+Get clear on how you feel and you can make decisions that are in alignment with who we are, not with who they are (the ones you are feeling.)

 My daughters are all empaths, but one is extremely sensitive, which means there are days when she comes home from school and after encountering hundreds of other kids, teachers and situations, she feels extremely overwhelmed and “fried.”